StackExchange/dnscontrol/docs/_providers/axfrddns.md

 `update-key` will be used to authenticate the Dynamic Updates.
 Both keys are optional, and you could provide only one them.

-If distinct zones requires distinct keys, you might instantiate the provider multiple times:
+If distinct zones require distinct keys, you might instantiate the provider multiple times:

 {% highlight javascript %}